 Unlimited calling and texting (same as the free plan, but without needing Wi-Fi)

 1GB of data per month for basic usage like email, maps, and ride-sharing apps.
+After using 350MB, data speeds will be slower for the rest of the month.

 Here's a summary of TextNow's free plan: